Counter

 Marriage rewards conformity.

-Procreation parades as duty, not design.
+Procreation parades as duty, not design—to suck everyone into the conformity of legacy.

 Each step feeds the next,